scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 Configure a secure network with your organizational or application standards.
 Scalar DL handles highly sensitive data of your application, so you should create a highly secure network for production.
 This section will help you to configure a secure network for Scalar DL deployments.

-> **REQUIREMENTS:**
->
+### Requirements

-> * You must have a VPC, with NAT gateways on private subnets.
+* You must have a VPC, with NAT gateways on private subnets.
 NAT gateway is necessary to enable internet access for Kubernetes node group subnets.
-> * You must have at least 2 subnets in different AZs for the Kubernetes cluster.
+* You must have at least 2 subnets in different AZs for the Kubernetes cluster.
 This is mandatory to create an EKS cluster.
-> * You must have at least one private subnet for the managed database.
+* You must have at least one private subnet for the managed database.
-> * You must create subnets with the prefix at least _/24_ for the Kubernetes cluster to work without issues even after scaling.
+* You must create subnets with the prefix at least _/24_ for the Kubernetes cluster to work without issues even after scaling.

-> **RECOMMENDATIONS:**
->
+### Recommendations

-> * Kubernetes should be private in production and should provide secure access with SSH or VPN.
+* Kubernetes should be private in production and should provide secure access with SSH or VPN.
 You can use a bastion server as a host machine for secure access to the private network.
-> * Subnets should be in multiple availability zones, to enable fault tolerance for the production use.
+* Subnets should be in multiple availability zones, to enable fault tolerance for the production use.
-> * Kubernetes cluster should be public to enable the envoy public endpoint.
+* Kubernetes cluster should be public to enable the envoy public endpoint.
 The Kubernetes cluster in public is not recommended for production.

 [Create an Amazon VPC](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/gsg_create_vpc.html) with the above requirements and recommendations along with your organizational or application standards.